johanf44/moestuin-dh/README.md

-## English 🇬🇧

-## Documentation - orientation on measuring and controlling in the vegetable garden using sensors
+## English 🇬🇧 <br><br> Documentation - orientation on measuring and controlling in the vegetable garden using sensors

-Overview of points of interest and options for automating certain tasks in the garden using sensors.
+Document made as an orientation on possibilities of automation in the vegetable garden.
+Overview of points of interest and options for automating certain tasks.
 Any updates to the document will be published here.

 Version: April 23rd 2024

 <a href="https://johanf44.github.io/moestuin-dh/Using%20sensors%20in%20the%20vegetable%20garden.pdf">Orientation on measuring and controlling in the vegetable garden using sensors</a> (pdf, 9mb)

-## Dutch 🇳🇱

-## Document oriëntatie op meten en sturen in de groententuin met behulp van sensoren
+## Dutch 🇳🇱 <br><br> Document oriëntatie op meten en sturen in de groententuin met behulp van sensoren

 Overzicht met aandachtspunten en mogelijkheden voor het automatiseren van bepaalde taken in de tuin met behulp van sensoren.
 Eventuele updates van het document worden hier gepubliceerd.